The Best Driving Itinerary From New York City to Bar Harbor

 If the weather is nice, take a stroll through The Green, New Haven’s 16-acre urban park in the city’s center.
 You can enjoy Music on the Green during the summer, a series of outdoor summer concerts.
 And you won’t want to skip out on authentic “tomato pies” and dessert at Frank Pepe Pizzaria Napoletana and Lucibello’s Italian Pastry Shop.
 Yum!

-Travel a few more hours up I-95 to reach Providence, Rhode Island.
+Travel a couple more hours up I-95 to reach Providence, Rhode Island.
 We love this New England coastal town because it has plenty of family-friendly attractions without being too “touristy.”
 This self-proclaimed “Creative Capital” has a little something for everyone, so take a morning or afternoon to enjoy.

 If you have small children, you simply have to visit Roger Williams Park Zoo, one of the oldest zoos in the country.
 You can also spend an hour or two at the Providence Children’s Museum, where there are plenty of hands-on exhibits like a climbing maze, water tables, and more.